 - Dreaming of Things to Come: Averted.
 None of the dreams featured in the comic have turned out to be significant beyond character development, even though Adele is a seer and Meri Lin is hinted to be slightly psychic.

-- Fainting: Meri Lin tends to faint when she's upset.
+- Faint in Shock: Meri Lin tends to faint when she's upset.

 - The Fair Folk: Mentioned briefly.
 Faeries are visitors from another world that is very close to ours.